-HLC Colour Atlas.
-New: HCL Colour Atlas XL
+HLC Colour Atlas and new HLC Colour Atlas XL

 We developed the HLC* Colour Atlas and see it as a new basis for all stages of professional colour communication – from design to the final product.
 The printed atlas is the central tool.
 The ring binder contains 2040 CIELAB-HLC colours (over 13.000 in the XL Version), which are systematically arranged by hue/base colour, lightness/brightness and chroma/saturation.

 |Ring binder||Page with hues H90 and H100||Media wedge for quality control|